avsarcs/TOYS/documentation/Nov 15 Data Models and API Endpoints.md

 			/respond # NEEDS TEST
 				parameters:
-					rid=request_id // which request is beind responded to response=accept/deny // what is the response
+					rid=request_id // which request is being responded to response=accept/deny // what is the response
 					// bool value, True=accept
 				method: get